Mockooo/16x16GameMatrixPictureCreator/ReadMe.md

 - Provides a color picker for easy color selection.
 - Allows you to copy the matrix to the clipboard.
 - Allows you to download the matrix as a text file.
+- Allows you to fill the matrix with a single color.
+- Allows you to revert actions.
+- Keybinds for common actions.

 ## Screenshots

 ![Screenshot 1](https://github.com/Mockooo/16x16GameMatrixPictureCreator/blob/main/Screenshots/Screenshot-1.png)
 ![Screenshot 2](https://github.com/Mockooo/16x16GameMatrixPictureCreator/blob/main/Screenshots/Screenshot-2.png)
 ![Screenshot 3](https://github.com/Mockooo/16x16GameMatrixPictureCreator/blob/main/Screenshots/Screenshot-3.png)

+## Keybinds

+- `Backspace` or `CNTRL + Z` to revert the last action.
+- `CNTRL + C` to copy the matrix to the clipboard.
+- `CNTRL + D` to download the matrix as a text file.
+- `CNTRL + F` to fill the matrix with a single color.

 ## License